helgoboss/helgobox/doc/user-guide.md

 #### Step 5: Map buttons to bank parameter

 We are going to map the buttons to "Parameter 1".
 Button B1 will set its value to 0 and button B2 will set its value to 1.
-Remember how we defined these two numbers in the activation conditions ... they are the "Program" numbers!
+Remember how we defined these two numbers in the activation conditions ... they are the "Bank" numbers!

 1. Select mapping group `<Default>`.
 2. Map the two buttons.
 The easiest way is to use "Learn many", switch to the parameter view once again and move the